audrasjb/wp-core-privacy-data-request-form/README.md

 The purpose of this repository is to prepare a future Privacy Data Request Form feature.

-The feature is based on an existing plugin: [GDPR Data Request Form](https://wordpress.org/plugins/gdpr-data-request-form/), initially created by @audrasjb and @whodunit_agency.
+The feature is based on an existing plugin: [GDPR Data Request Form](https://wordpress.org/plugins/gdpr-data-request-form/), initially created by [@audrasjb](https://profiles.wordpress.org/audrasjb) and [@whodunitagency](https://profiles.wordpress.org/whodunitagency/).

-In this repo, you’ll find the folders/files that have been modified in WordPress Core (current trunk).
+In this repo, you’ll find the folders/files that have been modified from WordPress Core (current trunk).

 ## Context